qwaneu/qwaneu.github.io/_drafts/team-fluency-feedback-with-systems-thinking.md

 - Slow down by technical debt

-In this example, the darker post-its represents variables related to the Delivering zone, and the lighter ones related to Focusing and Optimizing.
+In this example, the darker post-its represents variables related to the Delivering zone, and the lighter ones are related to Focusing and Optimizing.

-You may recognize a pattern in these variables.
-If your team has a similar context, the patterns may match, and you can reuse them.
-We see similar patterns recurring when working with different teams.

 Then we get to the daunting task of finding relations between the variables.
 We do this together as facilitators.
 We start drawing causal edges and challenge